Introduction

 Promoter

-Contacts advocate for you and/or give your company a 9 or 10 score on your latest NPS.
+A contact who advocates for you and gives your company a 9 or 10 score on your latest NPS.

 Prompting